 May I apply for more than one grant at a time?

 Absolutely!
-Endeavor to make each proposal unique so that they can stand on their own.
+Each proposal must be unique so that it can stand on its own.

-May I transfer my award to another institution?It is a possibility depending on the length of time you have left on the award.
-The transfer process is a time-intensive process which requires your current institutions to provide financial reports so that the payments are split correctly between the two institutions.
+May I transfer my award to another institution?It is possible depending on the RFA and the length of time you have left on the award.
+The transfer process is a time-intensive process which requires your current institutions to provide financial reports so that the payments are split correctly between institutions.

 How can I check the status of my grant application?